smuktevi/smuktevi.github.io/docs/about.md

 work as a data scientist on the Microsoft Edge browser processing and analyzing data coming in from millions of users from all over the world.
 I have become increasingly involved with ways to understand our users better in order to provide them with the right features and tools they need to browse the web.

-More specifically, I'm part of efforts in building models and deploying them on the client to understand user needs and behavior from client signals without having to use server-side data for user segmentation.
+More specifically, I'm part of efforts in building models and deploying them on the client to understand user needs and behavior from client signals for user segmentation.
 I'm also a part of uncovering heterogeneity effects in our experiments due to user segments that arise because of multiple factors.
 I help design and reiterate on features and additions in our product.
 Though my title says data scientist I would place myself more as a data and software professional - finding the sweet spot between working as a data scientist and software engineer.

 ### Before Microsoft

-- I worked as a data science consultant to help businesses in decision science at IBM.
+- I primarily worked as a data science consultant to help businesses in decision science at IBM.
+Here, I also helped build a financial accounting product as a MEAN stack developer while exploring different career paths in software.
-- I interned at a startup called Ntwist as a python machine learning engineer on project involving soft sensor modeling for a mineral extraction plant control system using Deep Belief networks.
+- I interned at a startup called Ntwist as a python machine learning engineer on a project involving soft sensor modeling for a mineral extraction plant's control system data using Deep Belief networks and other such models.
-- Along the way I worked on a government contract as a java software developer to help pay for college.
+- I also worked on a government contract as a java software developer and production support engineer just to help pay for college.

 ### I develop